Guide for Arrested Person

 For most criminal cases, the Police will issue the formal charges, and they eventually reviewed (and amended where deemed necessary) by the Department of Justice.

-First Initial Hearings
+7. First Initial Hearing

 A person accused of an offence will usually be brought to a Magistrates Courts for the first hearing.
 The location of the Magistrates' Court will generally depend on where the alleged offence took place.